BBA 2nd SEM Jan/Feb 2026 Solved Assignments MUJ

 Ans 1.

-The circular flow of income describes how money moves continuously between households, firms, government, and the external sector in an economy.
-The four-sector model extends the basic model by incorporating foreign trade and remittances, adding an international dimension that significantly influences national income, aggregate demand, and overall economic stability.
+The flow of income in a circular fashion is the way in which money flows continuously between households, firms, public administration, and even the outside sector of an economy.
+The four-sector model is an extension of the fundamental model by including foreign trade and remittances, adding an international dimension which significantly affects the national income in addition to aggregate demand and overall stability in the economy.

 The Four-Sector Model